 That's very unlikely.
 While we cannot say for certain that this event will lead to anything much bigger, it is statistically unlikely that it is a precursor to a larger event to come.
 Scientists have done numerous studies and have shown that in most regions on Earth, there is no correlation of earthquakes with time of year.

-The United States Geological Survey (USGS) has the most up-to-date information on all US Earthquakes.
 The Blowing Rock, NC information is located here.
-One thing you can do is to fill out a "Did You Feel It?" report on the web, which is how the USGS makes isoseismal maps (maps of equal shaking intensity - click on the map of Boone with the colored patches on it, below).
-The maps can't be made if people don't fill out the reports.
-Just click on the map and then click "Did you feel it? - Tell Us!" and contribute to the map-making process!
+The USGS needs people to fill out "Did You Feel It?" reports via the web in order to make their isoseismal maps (maps of equal shaking intensity - click on the map of Boone with the colored patches on it, below).
+The maps can't be made if people don't fill out the reports, so if you feel an earthquake make sure to report it to the USGS!

 Links for Current Students and Advisors